djeang/vincer-dom/readme.md

 signs and pushes artifacts to OSSRH public release repo.
 Artifacts are simply pushed to OSSRH Snapshot repo otherwise.

 You can directly put a tag on the remote branch with `./jekaw git#tagRemote`.
-This will list the existing tags so you can choose the next one accordingly.
+This will list the existing tags, so you can choose the next one accordingly.

 ## Roadmap